Trafexofive/RTFM/README.md

 ## Contributing

 This is a personal project built for my own trading workflow.
 PRs welcome but I'm picky.
 If you want a feature, fork it and build it yourself - that's the whole point.
+In All Honesty, I don't even know why anyone would want to contribute to this dumpster fire.
+I'm just writing this for good practice.

 **Code style:**
 - Keep it simple, stupid